johnnyw66/cookie_session/README.md

 **“Alexa, delete my notifications”.**

-## NEW NEW NEW JAN 2024 Voicemonkey Skill - Dynamic Annoucements
+## NEW NEW NEW JAN 2024 Voicemonkey Skill - Dynamic Announcements

 You can now make dynamic annoucements without the need for virtual buttons by signing up to a voicemonkey account - see testannounce.py source file and go to https://voicemonkey.io to sign up for a free account.